alchemy-bootcamp-one-fall-2018/lab-00-intro/LAB.md

 ## Requirements

+1. Add `index.html` and make sure you can launch with Live Server
 1. Add a `index.js` file with the following contents:
   ```js
   var x = 12;
   var y = x + 30;